 Also, the money will go to the area’s only school, which closed in 2000 because of funding issues.

 In addition to improving the human condition, these groups are also planting trees in tree nurseries to start a reforestation effort.

 Better yet, the reforestation project also employs local people.

-The conservation groups stated that they will continue to help in Haiti until NGOs are able to successfully sustain themselves.
+The groups stated that they will continue to help in Haiti until NGOs are able to successfully sustain themselves.

 Can the forests be saved?